 Welcome to Manu!

-Wildlife aside, however, the journey into the park itself is spectacular and not to be missed.
-Access to Manu is normally by road.
-The two day trip from Cusco to the entrance of the Manu Reserved Zone carries you over the Andes mountains to an elevation of 4000 m, past pre-Inca ruins and down through the cloud forest on the eastern side of the Andes, and finally into lush, lowland rainforest.
-Roads remain largely unpaved and wind their way precariously past cascading waterfalls, deep gorges, and precipices.
-Manu is truly a complete experience that any tourist will remember for their whole life
+Wildlife aside, however, the journey into the park itself is a spectacle not to be missed.
+Normally accessible by road, the two-day trip from Cusco to the Manu Reserve Zone entrance takes you through the Andes Mountains, past pre-Inca ruins, Clouds Forests, and eventually to lush, lowland rainforest.
+The unpaved roads wind past cascading waterfalls, deep gorges, and precipices.
+Visiting Manu is a complete and unforgettable experience for any tourist.